Category: Archive of Australian Alternative Comics

 1999 event: Carol Wood and Susan Butcher aka Pox Girls reading minicomics.
 (Photo by Louise Graber)

 The organizational aspects improved considerably over the next few years and the festival developed, expanded and diversified.
-Originally called the National Young Writers’ Festival it became part of the umbrella event TiNA, the acronym for This is Not Art.
-This has become a multidisciplinary event in the week leading up to and across the October holiday weekend and has spread around Newcastle which has become the TiNa Arena.
-During the weekend the city becomes a catchment area for visiting youth from a range of artistic, literary, music and media fields from all over Australia.
-I attended five consecutive events from 1998 to 2002 by which time comics discussions had moved into the Town Hall.
+Originally called the National Young Writers’ Festival it became part of the umbrella event TiNA…the acronym for This is Not Art.
+This became a multidisciplinary event in the week leading up to the October holiday weekend.
+It was spread around Newcastle and became known as the TiNa Arena.
+During the festival weekend the city becomes a catchment area for visiting youth…from a range of artistic, literary, music and media fields all over Australia.
+I even met a guy who claimed to have walked right across Australia from Perth to attend.
+I went to five consecutive events from 1998 to 2002…by which time comics discussions had moved into the Town Hall main room.
 A high point for comics creators is the annual comic and zine fair held on the Sunday afternoon.
-This was a busy trading and swapping event first staged in the park across the road then subsequently moved into the Mission theatre with accompanying live music.
+There was a busy trading event staged in the park then moved into the Mission theatre with accompanying live music.

 1999 event: Anton Emdin(If Pain Persists) with Lewis P. Morley and Marilyn Pride(Red World Komics).
 (Photo by Louise Graber)